Consider these scenarios:

 Popular screen products used in the residential and commercial sectors include:

-- Black PetScreen® -- A pet screen mesh, this Phifer product provides an insect screen along with the ability to resist damage from pets.
+- Black PetScreen® -- A pet screen mesh, this Phifer product provides an insect screen with the ability to resist damage from pets.
 It’s made of vinyl-coated polyester.

 - Brite-Kote™ Bright Aluminum Screen -- For good air ventilation and aesthetics, this aluminum mesh screen also offers durability.